Alers History, Family Crest & Coats of Arms

-Westphalia.
+Nestled between the Rhine and Wesser rivers is the ancient German region of Westphalia.
 Westphalia, the home of the name Alers.
 In the German provinces, hereditary surnames were adopted after the 12th century, and names that were derived from localities became increasingly widespread.
 Local surnames originally denoted the proprietorship of the village or estate.
 When coupled with the German preposition von, which means from or of, local names can indicate that the initial bearer of the name was an aristocrat.
 However, in modern times, the preposition is frequently dropped from surnames of this type.
 The Alers family originally lived by an alder tree.
 Ancient records reveal the name Alers is derived from the Old German word elre or alre, which means alder.
 There are also numerous places named Eller in the northern German states, such as the Rhine and Moselle areas, which adopted the name of an old stream called the Ellera.
 Thus, the name Alers is both a topographic surname, a type of local surname that was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree, and a habitation name, a type of local name that was originally derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Alers family

-Westphalia, where the family emerged in mediaeval times as one of the notable families of the region.
+The surname Alers was first found in Westphalia, where the family emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Early History of the Alers family
+Important Dates for the Alers family

 Alers Spelling Variations